Kids’ science activities are always fun for kids. Make the science about candy, and the experiment becomes mind-blowingly cool.

 - Laffy Taffy

-I used the candy we had on hand from a candy science lab summer camp class I taught a couple weeks ago but you could really use any candy for this easy kids’ science experiment.
+I used the candy we had on hand from a candy science lab summer camp class I taught a couple weeks ago, but you could really use any candy for this easy kids’ science activity.

 My boys (ages 3.5 and 5.5) eagerly dropped the candies in each cube of the tray, munching a few while they worked.